Champions League: Rangers draw Servette FC or KRC Genk in third-round qualifier

-Rangers face Servette FC or KRC Genk in the first leg of their Champions League qualifying round; Hibernian will find out their third qualifying round opponent for the Europa Conference League, should they beat Inter Club d'Escaldes; Hearts are also in the Europa Conference League draw
+Rangers face Servette FC or KRC Genk in the first leg of their Champions League qualifying round; Hibs will play Djurgardens IF or FC Luzern third qualifying round of the Europa Conference League, if they beat Inter Club d'Escaldes; Hearts have been drawn against Crusaders or Rosenborg

 Rangers will play Servette FC or KRC Genk in the Champions League third qualifying round.